Linusite

 The fix (10 minutes):

-• Compress images using tools like TinyPNG
+• Compress images with a tool like TinyPNG

 • Use modern formats like WebP

-2. Too Many Plugins
+2. Too many plugins

 The problem: